3 - EMERGENCY PREPAREDNESS AND RESPONSE

 - Follow building-specific instructions from your Resident Assistant or the building Watch Captain.

-- Wait for further instructions from a CUA official.
+- Wait for further instructions from a University official.

 3.3 FIRE SAFETY -- GET OUT AND STAY ALIVE!